Search for an optimal number of clusters in a list of partitions

 bioregion.partition.metrics

-character string indicating the criterion to be used to identify optimal number(s) of clusters.
-Available methods currently include
+string specifying the criterion to identify optimal clusters.
+Options include"elbow"

 ,"increasing_step"